Revd Juliet Wrigglesworth

 Our Pastoral Care:

 As well as our minister, we have a number of pastoral visitors.
 All church members and adherents are assigned to one of them and these are the first port of call when there is a need.

 The ‘Well’ (our coffee lounge at the front of the church on Bailgate) has usually been open every weekday for a coffee and a chat, but has had to close during the Covid-19 pandemic.
 It hopes to re-open in 2022.
 Every Thursday morning the church lounge is open for coffee which raises money for charity.
 We run a Luncheon Club once a week during term times for the elderly in our community who live alone.
 Some church members are Lincoln Street Pastors.
 We have our Scouting and Guiding groups who join us for morning worship on ‘Parade Services’.
 We run a ‘Toddler’ group once a week.
 We have invited the surrounding community to a free BBQ in the church car park most summers.
 This gave us an opportunity to introduce ourselves, inform our guests of what we have to offer, and to give out information about the Christian faith.
 From time to time we run courses, such as Christianity Explored, introducing the Christian Faith, Freedom in Christ and a Marriage Course.

 Our Charity Support:

 Our Church building:

 Bailgate Methodist Church can be found in the uphill area of Lincoln, about five minutes walk from the Cathedral.
 We are close to the Roman Newport Arch on the corner of Bailgate and East Bight.
 The church has a car park.
 There is akso limited on-street parking in Bailgate, and ample pay-and-display parking close by in Westgate.

-Bailgate Methodist Church was opened in June 1880 in the already historic area of uphill Lincoln – The church lies just within the walls of the Roman Colonia close to Newport Arch, a Roman gateway, believed to be the last such gateway still used by traffic.
+Bailgate Methodist Church was opened in June 1880 in the already historic area of uphill Lincoln – The church lies just within the walls of the Roman Colonia close to Newport Arch, a Roman gateway, believed to be the last such gateway in Britain still used by traffic.

 The church which serves both the local community and those from surrounding areas is part of the Lincoln Circuit of Methodist Churches.